ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In Snes9x's Video menu -> Display Configuration, check VSync.
 In Input menu, select Use Super Scope.

 After starting the game, press Alt-Enter to switch to fullscreen.
+Adjust the gun crosshair in game when necessary.

 <br>